 Saute Sausage

-- Add andouille sausage and cook until browned, about 6 minutes.
+- Add sausage slices and cook until browned, about 6 minutes.

-- If the sausage browns too quickly, press ‘Cancel’ until the Instant Pot cools down a bit and press the ‘Saute’ button again.
-Deglaze as needed with a tablespoon of broth.
+- If the sausage browns too quickly, press Cancel until the Instant Pot cools down a bit, and press the Saute button again.
+Deglaze the bottom of the pot as needed with a tablespoon of broth.

-- Using a slotted spoon, transfer sausage to a plate and set aside.
+- Using a slotted spoon, transfer sausage slices to a plate.

 Saute Chicken